krmttr/CS-210-Project/README.md

 ## Usage

 Feel free to explore the notebooks, data, and results in this repository to gain insights into the relationship between physical activity and sleep quality.
+Please do not send messages to use my personal data, it will not be allowed!

 ## Prepared by